Cart

 End Stiffness.
 Shoulder Blade Ease.

-Step 1: Lie supine with Wedge under trapezius (neck and upper back).
-Gently sway head side-to-side for 90s.
+Step 1: Lie supine with a wedge under your trapezius muscle for self-massage.
+Gently sway your head side-to-side for 90s.

 Step 2: Slide Wedge under shoulder blades.
 Bend arms beside head, then slide them overhead along the floor.
 Repeat for 2min.